 The indicator was compiled from annual revenue outturn estimates of Local Authority (LA) revenue expenditure and financing.
 The Social Care services income is calculated from the sum of a) sales, fees and charges and b) other types of income generated by these services, and thus does not include central government funding, capital gains or council tax.
 Income values are expressed in thousands (£) and presented on the basis of financial years, i.e. from April 1st to March 31st.
-Since some services are provided by Lower Tier or by other types of authorities, individual income figures from these authorities were distributed to Upper Tier LAs by aggregating, or disaggregating based on annual population ratios.
+Since some services are provided in Upper Tier or by other type of authorities, individual income figures from these authorities were distributed to Lower Tier LAs based on annual population ratios.
 Income values from historic LA geography have been referenced to the 2018 LA geography.
 This includes changes in name/codes, merges, or splits of old LAs to new LAs based on population ratios for that year.
 The service income is expressed as the total amount as well as per capita, for direct comparisons.
 However, income figures were not adjusted for inflation.